-The teams from the Empire State has enjoyed quite a bit of success on this date throughout the years.
-May 8 has also provided some “Original Six” memories, big performances by rookies and Hall of Fame milestones.
+The teams from the Empire State have enjoyed quite a bit of success on this date throughout the years.
+May 8 has also provided some “Original Six” memories, big performances by rookies, and Hall of Fame milestones.
 Let’s begin our daily trip back through time to relive all the best moments.

 A New York State of Mind

-This has been a big date in hockey history through the state of New York.
-Jim Lorentz scored one of the biggest goals on Buffalo Sabres’ history on May 8, 1975.
-His second-period goal proved to be the game-winner in a 4-3 win over the Montreal Canadiens, in Game 6 of the Stanley Cup Semifinals.
+This has been a big date in hockey history throughout the state of New York.
+Jim Lorentz scored one of the biggest goals in Buffalo Sabres’ history on May 8, 1975.
+His second-period goal proved to be the game-winner in a 4-3 win over the Montreal Canadiens in Game 6 of the Stanley Cup Semifinals.
 The victory sent the Sabres to the Stanley Cup Final for the first time in franchise history, something they have only done one other time since.

 One year later, it was the Sabres’ turn to beat the Islanders in the Stanley Cup Semifinals.
 Despite getting just 15 shots on goal, the Sabres won the game 2-0.
 Goaltender Bob Sauve made 22 to earn the second playoff shutout of his career.